markhodierne/broken-window-hackathon/README.md

 Although such apps have demonstrated some success, they are somewhat limited in that they are simply one-way reporting channels for local residents.
 "I Love My Neighbourhood" demonstrates that this data, together with the capabilities of AI, can help to empower a local residents to actively monitor and improve their neighbourhoods.

-The app utilizes on two AI models to enhance its functionality:
+The app utilizes two AI models to enhance its functionality:

 1. **Classification Model**: Automatically categorizes user reports into predefined categories (e.g., Graffiti, Garbage, Broken Windows, Green Spaces, Public Buildings, Community Events).
 We have used OpenAI's ClIP Model ([clip-vit-base-patch32](https://huggingface.co/openai/clip-vit-base-patch32)) for this classification task.